hannahtrn/power-outages-analysis/README.md

 <iframe src="assets/bivariate_mean_by_year.html" width="800" height="450" frameborder="0"></iframe>

 Mean customers affected per outage fluctuates considerably year to year, with some of the highest values occurring in the early 2000s.
-The trend does not show a clear upward pattern toward the present — if anything, later years appear to have lower mean impact, which motivates the formal hypothesis test.
+The trend does not show a clear upward pattern toward the present; if anything, later years appear to have lower mean impact, which motivates the formal hypothesis test.

 <iframe src="assets/bivariate_era_box.html" width="800" height="500" frameborder="0"></iframe>